sauce-archives/help/docs/tools/manual-testing.md

 <h3 id="create_issue">Create Issue</h3>

+Crea

 * General info about the app under test and the device
-* Screenshot is taken whey you create an issues
+* Screenshot is taken when you create an issues
 * Device log, which you can search, filter and download

 <img class="center shadow" src="/img/dashboard/manual-report.png">